MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 * [az role assignment create](/cli/azure/role/assignment#create)
 * [az role assignment delete](/cli/azure/role/assignment#delete)

 The default role for a service principal is **Contributor**.
-This has full permissions to read and write to an Azure account, and is usually not appropriate for applications.
+This role has full permissions to read and write to an Azure account, and is usually not appropriate for applications.
 The **Reader** role is more restrictive, providing read-only access.
 For more information on Role-Based Access Control (RBAC) and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles).

-In this example, add the **Reader** role to our prior example, and delete the **Contributor** one:
+This example adds the **Reader** role and deletes the **Contributor** one.

 ```azurecli
 az role assignment create --assignee APP_ID --role Reader
 az role assignment delete --assignee APP_ID --role Contributor
 ```

-> [!NOTE]
-> Adding a role does _not_ change any previously assigned permissions.
-They may have multiple roles.
-This means that when restricting a service principal's permissions, the __Contributor__ role should always be removed.
+Adding a role does _not_ change any previously assigned permissions.
+When restricting a service principal's permissions, the __Contributor__ role should always be removed.

 The changes can be verified by listing the assigned roles.